AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

+[v1.123] - Save as ref allows up to 8harmonics
+[v1.122] - Modified refread to accomodate for ref formats up to 8harmonics
+[v1.121] - Added a warning when user tries to save ref files with only 1st harmonic
+### May'25
-[v1.120] - App reads this changelog file to display version number
+[v1.120] - App reads changelog file to display version number
 [v1.119] - Modified csv writer function, now all csv files have headers
 [v1.118] - Simplified the way program deals with max harmonics computed
 [v1.117] - Fixed bug regarding loading previous settings